dataq-instruments/LabView-Example/README.md

-# labview
+# Labview
-labview example based dataqsdk activex.
+Labview example based dataqsdk ActiveX.
 It supports DI-11xx, DI-21xx, DI-41xx and DI-47xx.

 With modification to DeviceDriver and Device ID, it can support other devices, please refer to https://www.dataq.com/data-acquisition/software/developer-network/#3